-Creating a solution with BADIR framework
+Creating a solution using BADIR framework

 Deriving Insights with Machine learning models

-The machine learning model was, in fact, a decision tree, and for each of the base product, a separate decision tree was made.
+The machine learning model was, in fact, a decision tree.
+And for each of the base product, a separate decision tree was made.

 A zoom-in into the merchant segment 39 shows optimization of Expected incremental profit calculated from the decision tree.